 Not the most stylish, but the most useful, I love my Patagonia Nano Puff jacket.

-Because whether I’m going to the highly air-conditioned movie theatre in humid Panama or visiting Cape Town where the weather changes in a matter of minutes, this jacket always has my back.
+Because whether I’m going to the highly air-conditioned movie theatre in humid Panama or visiting Cape Town where the weather changes in a matter of minutes, this lightweight and packable but surprisingly warm jacket always has my back.

 5. Wide Leg Aritzia Nanterre Pants

-Do you remember when hippie genie pants with a super low crotch were a thing?
+Do you remember when hippie genie pants with a super low crotch were a thing among travelers?

-Dress them up by wearing a tighter fitting top and a necklace.
+I can even dress them up by wearing a tighter fitting top and a necklace.
+This versatility makes them a true travel essential for women.

 6. Google Maps Saved Places